MicrosoftDocs/Advertising-docs/BingAds/bingads-11/bulk-service/campaign.md

 # Campaign Record - Bulk
 Defines a campaign that can be uploaded and downloaded in a bulk file.

+> [!NOTE]
+> Not everyone is enabled for Audience campaigns in the Microsoft Audience Network yet.
+If you don't, don't worry.
+It's coming soon.

 ## <a name="entitydata"></a>Attribute Fields in the Bulk File
 For a *Campaign* record, the following attribute fields are available in the [Bulk File Schema](bulk-file-schema.md).